FredericKaczynski/grape/README.md

 * `master_setup` contains the necessary `.sh` scripts to create a working Master RPi from a fresh Raspbian installation.
 * `graped` contains the source code of the Python daemon that runs on the Master RPi.
 * `grapecli` contains the source code of the small Python utility that can query the Python daemon on the Master RPi for informations about the state of the cluster.
-* `grape_docker` contains the source code of an other daemon that runs on the Master RPi and that takes care of installing docker on slaves RPi and making them join a docker swarm manager by the masterpylo.
+* `grape_dockerd` contains the source code of an other daemon that runs on the Master RPi and that takes care of installing docker on slaves RPi and making them join a docker swarm manager by the masterpylo.
 This daemon relies on `graped`

 The following component is not used in the final project, and is there to present the work that has been done to make it work